Odyssey Fine Arts Festival

 There is something for everyone during Odyssey - from chalk artists, to African dance, to poetry slam, or jazz music.
 In art classes, students will draw, paint, make jewelry, work on a potter’s wheel or learn calligraphy.
 Students can drum in rhythm workshops, strum in guitar classes, or experience conducting.
 Students may watch an improvisational comedy performance or take an improvisational workshop.
 Students may try stage combat, theatre games, or poetry.
 Some students will meet spoken word artists or participate in Stevenson’s Odyssey iPad band.

-Students will use Infinite Campus for the online registration process.
+Students use Infinite Campus for the online registration process.

 Unlike requesting classes during the school year, the scheduling of Odyssey classes is made after the program of artists, classes, and performances has been developed.
 As a result, students’ class requests serve more as a guide for scheduling.
 The registration committee will fill your two-day schedule appropriately.
 If a student is the adventurous type, and would rather live with the element of surprise, we will be happy to assign classes for the student at random, simply check the box that asks for classes to be assigned randomly.